A Silent Film: New Year

 On 21 April 2015, A Silent Film released their EP New Year.
 The EP was self-produced, in collaboration with Matt Wilcox, and was mixed by The City that Sleeps producer Sam Williams.
 Recorded in a rustic studio on a pecan farm just outside El Paso, Texas, New Year expands on the cinematic alternative rock of 2012's Sand & Snow and 2010's The City that Sleeps.
 The song "Tomorrow" has been praised for its strong storytelling quality, depth, and power.

 After the EP's release, the band started their Secret Rooms tour, giving 12 intimate performances in non-traditional venues throughout the U.S., revealed to ticket buyers just days before each show.
 The tour completely sold out.
 Using only production elements designed and hand-crafted by the band themselves, A Silent Film transformed unique spaces such as a historic recording studio, an abandoned warehouse, and even an old silent movie production studio, into unique, in-the-round concert venues.
-With only 50 guests each night, the band was within arms-reach of every audience member, allowing for a high level of intimacy and interaction between the band and fans.
+With only 50 guests each night, the band was within arms reach of every audience member, allowing for a high level of intimacy and interaction between the band and fans.
 The entire tour was documented by noted videographer Luca Venter and videos of the performances were posted for those who couldn't attend.

 A Silent Film

-A Silent Film announced their return on 16 October 2015 with the follow up to the critically acclaimed Sand & Snow: the new full-length studio album A Silent Film.
+A Silent Film announced their return on 16 October 2015 with the follow-up to the critically acclaimed Sand & Snow: the new full-length studio album A Silent Film.
 The self-titled album will be released on the band's own label, Silent Songs.
-Produced by the band's Robert Stevenson and Spencer Walker, with assistance from Matthew Wilcox (Foster the People, Bethel Music), the 11 track album was recorded in A Silent Film's hometown of Oxford, UK over a five-week period.
+Produced by the band's Robert Stevenson and Spencer Walker, with assistance from Matthew Wilcox (Foster the People, Bethel Music), the 11-track album was recorded in A Silent Film's hometown of Oxford, UK over a five-week period.

 Hiatus

-After 3 albums, multiple charting singles, festival appearances at Corona Capital and Firefly, supporting tours with OneRepublic, the Temper Trap and Smashing Pumpkins, and over 20 million streams of their songs, Robert and ASF co-founder Spencer Walker decided to take an indefinite break from the band in 2018 to pursue other creative and personal priorities.
+In 2018, with over 20 million streams of their songs, Stevenson and Walker decided to take an indefinite break from the band to pursue other creative and personal priorities.